isomerpages/cpf-workfare/_faqs/Workfare Income Supplement (WIS).md

 	<li style="font-size:15.5px">IRAS if you have been issued an income tax return package; or</li>
 <li style="font-size:15.5px">CPFB by logging in my cpf with your Singpass to complete and submit FORM IRAS 144.
 You may also do so at any SingPost branch; and</li></ul></li>
 <li style="font-size:15.5px">you make the required MediSave contributions.</li></ol>You can use our online <a href="https://www.workfare.gov.sg/Pages/Calculator.aspx" class="hyperlink">WIS calculator</a> to find out the amount to contribute.<br><br>
-Please note that you will need to declare your income and make your MediSave contribution by last Friday of March to receive WIS by 30 April (via bank crediting).<br><br></details></li>
+Please note that you will need to declare your income and make your MediSave contribution by last Friday of March to receive WIS by 30 April (via your PayNow NRIC-linked bank account or bank crediting).<br><br></details></li>
 				</ol>
     </div>
   </li>